hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_setup_experiment.rst

 used to move the detector with respect to the origin (sample) are applied to the detector to transform the detector geometry into the experimental geometry.

-The correspondence between pyFAI geometry and pydidas ExperimentalSetup Parameter names is given below:
+The correspondence between pyFAI geometry and pydidas SetupExperiment Parameter names is given below:

 .. list-table::